-On January 15, 2016, 29,123 shares of the restricted stock units granted in January 2013 vested and we repurchased 6,861 shares at \$17.04 per share to satisfy the employee's minimum statutory tax withholdings on the vested awards.
-The repurchased shares are recorded by us in treasury stock at cost.
+On January 15, 2016, 29,123 shares of the restricted stock units granted in January 2013 vested, and Targa repurchased 6,861 shares at \$17.04 per share to satisfy the employee's minimum statutory tax withholdings on the vested awards.
+The repurchased shares are recorded by Targa in treasury stock at cost.